foodfight/showz/whats-cookin/episode_31.md

 and discuss when to [roll your own open-source project](http://theshipshow.com/2012/10/rolling-your-own/) rather than contribute to an existing one.

+notes from Jamie Winsor
+Berkshelf:

+The Berkshelf team is moving toward an official 0.6.0 release which currently has a beta release out in the wild.
+The 0.6.0 release of Berkshelf will include Windows support and a smoother installation process.
+Gecode will no longer be a requirement for Berkshelf.
+We are also taking the time to fix some issues that were introduced in the 0.5.0 release before cutting 0.6.0.

+The 0.5.0 release included a Vagrant plugin which allows tight integration into Vagrant for both the Chef-Solo and Chef-Client provisioners.
+The --shims flag was removed in favor of this plugin.
+Now when you run vagrant provision or vagrant up the plugin will take care of providing the correct cookbooks to Vagrant.

+Solve: Solve is a good all purpose version comparison and version constraint solving library.
+Berkshelf 0.6.0 uses Solve in place of Gecode.

+Solve now supports SemVer-2.0.0-rc1 fully.
+This means the version numbers now support an optional pre-release and/or build version.

+Full cross-platform support now that Solve no longer depends on GeCode. thus you can run Berkshelf on windows and makes installation on Mac OS X or linux a million times easier.

+Ridley:

+We're continuing to evolve Ridley as we develop a soon-to-be open source Chef Orchestrator.
+More to come

 ### Upcoming Meetup Groups and Events

 ###  Special Offers